icp4a/automation-decision-services-ci-cd-stack/README.md

     ./scripts/install-maven-plugin.sh <ADS_DESIGNER_URL> <NEXUS_URL> <ACCESS_TOKEN>
     ```

-    For example, if you installed Automation Decision Services and the CI/CD stack locally on Minishift and the IP address is `192.168.64.10` and you obtained the access token `sCBa88JWCXu9tK6Zcjn4sOt3Ow5NYgNai3AF5wiO`, run the script:
+    For example, if you installed Automation Decision Services and the CI/CD stack locally on Minishift and the IP address is `192.168.64.10` and you obtained the access token `sCBa88JWCXu9tK6Zcjn4sOt3Ow5NYgNai3AF5wiO`, run the script (do not forget the /ads context root since 21.0.2):

     ```
-    ./scripts/install-maven-plugin.sh 'https://ads.192.168.64.10.nip.io/' 'http://nexus.192.168.64.10.nip.io/' 'sCBa88JWCXu9tK6Zcjn4sOt3Ow5NYgNai3AF5wiO'
+    ./scripts/install-maven-plugin.sh 'https://ads.192.168.64.10.nip.io/ads' 'http://nexus.192.168.64.10.nip.io/' 'sCBa88JWCXu9tK6Zcjn4sOt3Ow5NYgNai3AF5wiO'
     ```
 1. Check that artifacts have been uploaded into nexus: